mesonbuild/meson/docs/markdown/IDE-integration.md

 correct.
 There might be differences, due to internal limitations.
 It is also not guaranteed that all targets will be listed in the output.
-It might even be possible that targets are listed, which won't exist when meson is run normally.
+It might even be possible that targets are listed, which won't exist when Meson is run normally.
 This can happen if a target is defined inside an if statement.
 Use this feature with care.

 ## Build Options